syedQuadri7/internvault_assets/01-transit-secrets-engine/assignment.md

 ```
 vault write transit/encrypt/my-key plaintext=$(base64 <<< "my secret data")
 ```
-The returned ciphertext starts with vault:v1:.
+The returned ciphertext starts with `vault:v1:`.
 The first prefix (vault) identifies that it has been wrapped by Vault.
 The v1 indicates the key version 1 was used to encrypt the plaintext; therefore, when you rotate keys, Vault knows which version to use for decryption.

 <p style="color:rgb(255, 99, 71);"><u>Step 8:</u></p>

 Decrypt a piece of data using the `/decrypt` endpoint with a named key

+<p style="color:yellow;"><u>Note: Remember to replace the ciphertext with the ciphertext in your Vault CLI tab.</u></p>

 ```
-vault write transit/decrypt/my-key ciphertext=vault:v1:8SDd3WHDOjf7mq69CyCqYjBXAiQQAVZRkFM13ok481zoCmHnSeDX9vyf7w==
+vault write transit/decrypt/my-key ciphertext=<YOUR_CIPHER_TEXT>
 ```
-<p style="color:rgb(255, 131, 206);"><b><u>Note: Remember to replace the above ciphertext with the ciphertext in your Vault CLI tab.</u></b></p>

 <p style="color:rgb(255, 99, 71);"><u>Step 9:</u></p>

 After decryption your result will be base64-encoded.
 To get the raw plaintext run:
 ```
-base64 --decode <<< "bXkgc2VjcmV0IGRhdGEK"
+base64 --decode <<< "<YOUR_BASE64_ENCODED>"
 ```
-Note: If you changed the plain text in Step 7 then this encoded string will be different.

 Now that you have learned the basic of encryption and using the Transit secrets engine we can move on to the real deal.